Viir/lofty-take-home/readme.md

 For documentation of the development process, see [process.md](./process.md)

-## Using the app `lofty-remote-control`
+## Using the app `lofty-robot-control`

-All commands in this section work in the subdirectory [lofty-remote-control](./lofty-remote-control) unless specified otherwise.
+All commands in this section work in the subdirectory [lofty-robot-control](./lofty-robot-control) unless specified otherwise.

 ### Setup